The House System

 • Excellent effort and contributions in class

-• Following the ‘Greenbank Way’ correctly
+• Following the ‘Greenbank Way’

-• Having the right equipment/uniform
+• Having the correct equipment and uniform

-• Attendance & punctuality
+• Attendance and punctuality

-• Extra-curricular activities
+• Participation in extra-curricular activities

-• Leadership
+• Leadership roles

 • House Talent Show

-• Inter- House Sports
+• Inter-House Sports

 • Times Table Rock Stars

-• Creative Writing Competition
+• Creative Writing and Poetry Competitions

 • Art Competition